Matthewkoziel/Rehosting_Guide_A-Z/reference_guides/openframe_config/README.md

 Recommendation: Leave it as default (YES)

-* **cpm.conf**
+## 1.3 CPM Configuration (cpm.conf)

-  Base: The cpm.conf configuration file contains the settings for conversion process from Mainframe to OpenFrame.
+The cpm.conf configuration file contains the settings for conversion process from EBCDIC to ASCII and ASCII to EBCDIC.

+### 1.3.1 DEFAULT_CODEPAGE

+- EBC2ASC=${OPENFRAME_HOME}/cpm/EBCASCUS.cpm

+Sets the EBCDIC to ASCII cpm file.
+There are many different cpm files in ${OPENFRAME_HOME}/cpm which can be modified using the cpmmgr tool.
+Learn more about the cpmmgr tool here: #TODO

+Recommendation: Leave it as default (${OPENFRAME_HOME}/cpm/EBCASCUS.cpm)

+***

+- ASC2EBC=${OPENFRAME_HOME}/cpm/ASCEBCUS.cpm

+Sets the ASCII to EBCDIC cpm file.

+Recommendation: Leave it as default (${OPENFRAME_HOME}/cpm/ASCEBCUS.cpm)

+***

+- SO=0A42

+Sets the SO hexa code for SOSI characters in mainframe.

+Recommendation: Confirm with customer the SOSI values and set accordingly

+***

+- SI=0A41

+Sets the SI hexa code for SOSI characters in mainframe

+Recommendation: Confirm with customer the SOSI values and set accordingly

 * **dbutil.conf**
 * **dstool.conf**